-The Trust Deed gives the Trustees the power to apply the funds to further the charitable objects.
+The Constitution is based on the Charity Commission's Foundation Model Constitution for CIOs whose only voting members are its charity trustees.
 The objects of the Iolanthe Midwifery Trust are to advance and promote training, education, professional development and research in the field of midwifery, and the disseminating of useful results of such development and research.

 It is the responsibility of the Trustees to run the Iolanthe Midiwifery Trust in a way that carries out its purposes for the public benefit.